-Applications have now closed for this year for the ICV Alumni Grant.
+UPDATE: Applications for this year’s grant have now closed.
 Thank you to those who have applied.
-We received a very high number of applications and some very exciting ideas for activities in your communities!
+We received a very high number of applications and some very exciting ideas for how to support your communities!

-Your application is being reviewed and you will hear back from your Grant Champion by the end of May, who will let you know if your application was approved or not.
+All applications are being reviewed and you will hear back from your Grant Champion by 15 May, who will let you know if your application was approved or not.
 You can contact your Grant Champion here if you have any questions in the meantime.

 If you haven’t been able to apply in this intake, don’t worry, you will have the opportunity to apply next year.
 Stay in touch with us by signing up to our ICS newsletter here.

 The grant offers funding for ICS In-Country Volunteers to organise activities that will have a positive impact in their community.